-The number of people with SCI living in the United States is currently estimated to be approximately 288,000 persons.
-A recent study showed that the number of SCI cases is increasing by about 17,700 nationwide each year.
+The number of people with spinal cord injuries (SCI) who are living in the United States is currently estimated to be approximately 288,000 persons.
+Unfortunately, a recent study showed that the number of SCI cases is increasing by about 17,700 nationwide each year.

 SCIs remain relatively rare occurrences nationwide as well as in Kansas City.
 As a result, many individuals do not understand basic facts about SCIs and may fall from some of the myths that surround these injuries.
 This is unfortunate because SCI survivors and their families are already struggling to cope with a major life-changing event.
 The last thing they need is false information that may lead them down the wrong path.